mxagar/python_interviews/README.md

 # Software Engineering Interview Questions in Python

-This repository deals with data structures, algorithms, software design & Co. in python.
+This repository was supposed to be a guide on data structures, algorithms, software design & Co. in Python.
+However, it is incomplete.

-I created it while following the learning path [Ace the Python Coding Interview](https://www.educative.io/path/ace-python-coding-interview) in [educative.io](educative.io).
+I started to create it while following the learning path [Ace the Python Coding Interview](https://www.educative.io/path/ace-python-coding-interview) in [educative.io](educative.io).
 The path is divided in 7 modules, which I will add as I complete them:

 1. Data Structures
 2. Algorithms